 CAEN computer labs are collaborative areas in College of Engineering spaces where students conduct Engineering course-related, instructional work on desktop computers operated by CAEN.
 These labs comprise a highly integrated and specialized environment that utilizes hardware and network file services to take advantage of engineering software administered by CAEN.
-Several CAEN computer labs are located on North Campus.
 The computers in these locations are only available to College of Engineering students, faculty, and staff who have a full CAEN Account.

 CAEN computer labs are open 24 hours a day on a first come, first served, drop-in basis, except when reserved.
 Some buildings, however, may be closed to non-departmental individuals during evening and weekend hours.
 Building access is controlled by the College of Engineering Facilities Management Office.

-Computers running the CLSE can also be found in many residence halls, the Shapiro Undergraduate Library, Angell Hall, and the Ross Academic Center.
-A full CAEN Account is required to log into these computers even though the locations are not CAEN-managed computer labs.
+Computers running the CLSE can also be found in many non-Engineering locations, such as residence halls, the Shapiro Undergraduate Library, Angell Hall, and the Ross Academic Center.
+While these locations are not operated by CAEN, a full CAEN Account is still required to log in and run the CLSE software on the computers.

-The Duderstadt Center provides access to hundreds of CAEN computers.
-A CAEN Account is not required to log into these computers; only a regular U-M uniqname and UMICH password are needed.
-These computers offer the same CAEN Lab Software Environment that is available in engineering-only computer labs, and are available when the Duderstadt Center is open.
+The CAEN computers located in the Duderstadt Center offer the same CAEN Lab Software Environment that is available in engineering-only CAEN computer labs, and are available when the Duderstadt Center is open.